AlgoMaster Logo

 The question is: which pair gives us the maximum area?

-The key observation here is that the area depends on both width and height.
-A wide container with short walls might hold more water than a narrow container with tall walls, or vice versa.
-We need to find the right balance.
+The area depends on both factors at once.
+A wide container with short walls can hold more water than a narrow container with tall walls, or the other way around, so neither width nor height alone decides the answer.

 Key Constraints: